symfony-si/magento1-sl-si/README.md

 **Option 2: Manual Installation**

-Or you can directly upload the latest package archive [locale_sl_si-1.x.y.tgz][latest-release], where `x` and `y` are numbers of the latest release version via Magento Connect Manager as well:
+in Magento Connect Manager you can also directly upload the latest package archive [locale_sl_si-1.x.y.tgz][latest-release], where `x` and `y` are the numbers of the latest release version:

 ![Direct file upload](https://raw.githubusercontent.com/symfony-si/magento1-sl-si/master/img/magentoconnect_2.png)

-Installing files manually without the Magento Connect Manager:

-1. Download the [latest version][latest-release] and extract it locally.
-2. Copy folders `app` and `js` to your Magento store document root.
-3. Rename `package.xml` to the same file name as archive `locale_sl_si-1.x.y.xml`
-4. Move the original archive and file `package.xml` to `var/package/` folder
-5. Enable Slovenian language in Magento admin at *System->Configuration->Locale Options->Locale*.
-6. Flush the Magento cache, log out and login again to see changes.

 **Option 3: Composer**